lautaro23/BaSP-M2022-Etapa-2/README.md

 ## Week 3

 This week i had to take the previous HTML file and design the landing page with CSS.

+## Week 4

+This week i had to make a responsive web with the flexbox tool.